jaspangler/cloud-vpn/README.md

 Various docs and config used to establish S2S VPN connections from Ubiquiti devices to public clouds.

+## Supported Devices and Clouds

+This guide currently supports the following device-cloud combinations:

+* Dream Machine Pro --> Azure Cloud
+* Dream Machien Pro --> Oracle Cloud Infrastructure

+Other clouds in the works include AWS, Google Cloud, but feel free to contribute others.

 ## Throughput

 This is just a list of the throughput available from the no-cost or lowest-cost cloud offerings.